Andersbnv/P2---Pathfinding/README.md

 Features: The program executes a interactive UI.
 The userinterface has the options: create new location, delete location, move location and calculate route.
 The algorithm to calculate the route uses an interface implementation, making it easy to replace.
 The program is able to read all comma seperated files, with list of locations in EUC-2D.

-System reqiurements: Able to run a .NET Framework in Visual Studio.
+System reqiurements: Able to run a .NET Framework.

 Install: go to P2---Pathfinding-GUI-OPTIMIZED\GUI_DFM, and open the solution "GUI_DFM.sln" in Visual Studio, thereafter run the program.